sanskrit/raw_etexts/mixed/ebhAratI-sampat/purANAni/mahApurANAni/e.em._shrInivAsAchAryaH/shrImadbhAgavatam.md

 धर्मत्राणाय सत्त्वेन भगवानवतरिष्यति॥**

  When the Dharma of those that observe the *Varna and Asrama* is lost, when the Vedic path of men has disappeared, when Dharma has become predominantly heretic, when rulers have become more or less thieves, when men are living through the various means of theft, falsehood and wanton violence to others, when the
-[Kali](# "The fourth of aeons, Krita, Treta, Dvapara and Kali; with the fourth ands one cycle.") agehas thus well-advanced towards the end, when man is essentially violent in nature, the Lord will incarnate Himself with His goodness, purity and knowledge, for saving Dharma.
+Kali[^32] agehas thus well-advanced towards the end, when man is essentially violent in nature, the Lord will incarnate Himself with His goodness, purity and knowledge, for saving Dharma.

+[^32]: "The fourth of aeons, Krita, Treta, Dvapara and Kali; with the fourth ands one cycle."